eafit-apolo/apolo-users/docs/source/software/monitoring/elk/elk-7.x/testing.rst

    .. literalinclude:: src/playbooks/elk.yml
       :language: yaml

-   The roles *elk* and *master* are responsible for setting up ELK and Filebeat respectively.
+   The roles :bash:`elk` and :bash:`master` are responsible for setting up ELK and Filebeat respectively.
 Go to :ref:`installation-7.x-label`, for a more detailed explanation.

 #.
 To start up the virtual cluster use the following bash script with the argument :bash:`up`: